-The parkinglot lay uphill in the valley and the dumpsite downhill.
+The parking lot lay uphill in the valley and the dumpsite downhill.
 Another pattern that I have noticed in many places around the world.
 Walking onto the parking lot drew me towards where the water should come from, being uphill made this a somewhat drier area which probably also contributed to the fact this was now a parking lot.
-I tracked the water back up the parking lot, and there I found it.
-A big gulley with a square concrete drain.
+The tracks of water led back up the parking lot, and there I found it.
+A big gully with a square concrete drain.
 Tracing that through the landscape with my eyes I was met by a big fancy office building and the dumpsite I spoke about earlier.

-The gulley that would once have been a life giving stream was squeezed in between an officeblock and a dump.
-I decided to track it downstream some more, how is this all connected?
+The gully that might once have been a life giving stream was squeezed in between an office block and a dump site.
+I decided to track it downstream some more, wondering how this is all connected.

 Then came the finale.
 I followed the scraped area down and came to what seemed like a parking lot or old foundation to a building.
 Some kind of tingly feeling raised its silent voice in the back of my brain.
-The slab was /much/ lower than the surrounding area and had a kind of inclined wall of stone.
-I estimated the wall to be older than the regular age of the concrete boom of athens.
-Athens transformed itself from a ‘tiny’ capital of 780.000 people in 1921 to 3 million people in 1985 and 6 million today.
+I noticed it but couldn’t place this intuition, so I filed it away as a curiosity.
+The slab was much lower than the surrounding area and had a kind of inclined wall of stone.
+I estimated the wall to be older than the regular age of the concrete boom of Athens, which stems from the 1950’s until now.

 In the back of the parking lot I saw an arch and opened a fence to make some room for me to get through and check all of this out.
 Everywhere there were signs of flooding.
-Little debris piles mixed up with mud and grass where rebar stuck out of the concrete, flowlines where the water would have run, neat deposits of sand on one side, silt on the other.
-I came to
+Little debris piles mixed up with mud and grass where rebar stuck out of the concrete or a fence impeded the water, flowlines where the water would have run, neat deposits of sand on one side, silt on the other.

-the arch and found out it was a tunnel of some sort.
+I came to the arch and found out it was a tunnel of some sort.
 A small trickle of water made its way down the stepped tunnel.
 Its sound made my heart jump with joy.
 The floor of the tunnel was made out of heavy marble slabs, beautifully polished and the arch out of some other kind of stone.
 Granite maybe?
 Or perhaps unpolished marble?
 But why would the floor be polished and not the arch?
-It was built absolutely beautifully the way ancient buildings are made, with stones cut in just the right anges so gravity becomes the glue that holds it all together.
-Very much labor and craft must have gone into constructing this.
+It was built absolutely beautifully the way ancient buildings are made, with stones cut in just the right angles so gravity becomes the glue that holds it all together.
+A lot of labor and craftsmanship must have gone into constructing this.
 The tunnel went under one of Athens’ biggest roads, Kifisias.

 I wondered to myself what this beautiful arch was doing here when this parking lot was so obviously ruined and undeveloped.

 Then it hit me.
 This was the parking lot that had flooded some months back!
 This parking lot had been filled with cars and about 5 meters of water in a flash flood.
-I had been following the path of that first water drop hitting the concrete, that drop went into the covered sewer/stream and I had followed it all the way down to a place where a major flood event had happened.
-This was the little tingling in the back of my brain I first felt when I walked out into the slab.
+I had been following the path of that first water drop hitting the concrete, that drop was forced to go into the covered stream and it had brought me to a place where a major flood event had happened.
+This was the little tingling in the back of my brain that I first felt when I walked out into the slab!

-The water had shown me this, and my ability to envision its path had led me to this place.
+The water had shown me this, and my ability to mimic its path had led me to this place.
 I had tracked water! 😀

 This is of course all conjecture.
-But I have seen similar placces all over Europe.
+But I have seen similar places all over Europe.
 And it would be pattern illiterate of me to ignore this.

 The first question is ‘what is this telling me?’

 It further tells me a story of how concrete and runoff work together to encourage flash floods.
 Concrete works twofold, first off and most obviously; it is a runoff area.
 Water that falls on the concrete cannot do anything else but speed its way downhill.
-Its where gravity is pulling it and anything light enough in its path is taken along.
+Gravity is pulling it downstream and anything light enough in its path is taken along.
 Especially summer rains, with their warmer temperatures, tend to take along soils.
-Warm water disolves clay more easily, as any gardener probably knows.
+Warm water dissolves clay more easily, as any gardener knows.
 So concrete contributes to flash floods by producing runoff water.
 In other words: runoff water is a yield of hard surfaces.

 That leads me to the second question: ‘What do I have to learn from this?’

 We can learn to let the water flow above ground.
 Locking it up under the roads and inside concrete pipes is not only disrespectful, it is dangerous.
-Dangerous because when the flash rains come, these pipes are never enough.
+Dangerous because when large amounts of rain fall, these pipes are never large enough.
 And what happens when they overflow?
-People’s homes are flooded, their livelyhoods washed away, lives are hurt or lost.
-Much better to create the conditions around the rivers and streams for the water level to rise and take on that extra water without a hitch.
+People’s homes are flooded, their livelihoods washed away, lives are hurt or lost.
+Much better to assist nature in creating the conditions around rivers and streams for the water level to rise and take on that extra water without a hitch.